-Hugo Savinovich recently stated that WWE NXT Superstar Karrion Kross was a hitman for hire in his younger days.
-Coming off the heels of Marty Jannetty admitting to killing a man with a brick, it was easy to believe this as well.
+Hugo Savinovich recently stated that WWE NXT Superstar Karrion Kross was hitman for hire in his younger days.
+Coming off the heels of Marty Jannetty admitting to killing man with a brick, it was easy to believe this as well.

 Savinovich followed-up on his previous comments on Facebook Live.
 He stepped back from them considerably and said that his statements were lost in translation.
 Kross is a dangerous man, but he wasn’t literally in the mafia killing people for money.

 Hugo Savinovich went on to discuss his history with Scarlett and Karrion Kross who he also calls Kevin.
 They worked together in AAA and have known each other for a long time.